 methylphenidate solution - oral, Methylin (cont.)

 OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: vomiting, agitation, confusion, sweating, flushing, muscle twitching, hallucinations, seizures, loss of consciousness.

 NOTES: Do not share this medication with others.
 It is against the law.Laboratory and/or medical tests (such as blood pressure, complete blood count, height/weight monitoring in children) may be performed periodically to monitor your progress or check for side effects.
 Consult your doctor for more details.There are different brands and forms of this medication available.
 Not all have the same effects.
 Do not change brands or forms without consulting your doctor or pharmacist.